SEMIAGUESMI/BetContract-MEVattacks-scenarios/MEVsimulation/README.md

 ### ⚠️ Important Notes before running
 - **Deployment order matters.** Ensure contracts are deployed in the correct order and that `MEVSimulation/constants.js` is updated with the newly deployed contract addresses after each deployment.

+- **Import the deployed TestToken**
+  You need to import the deployed `TestToken` contract into your wallet (deployer account) in order to send tokens to other accounts and interact with the AMM for swaps.

 ---

 ## Scenario 1 — Vulnerable BetContract